REGISTRATION GUIDE

 Application Process

-The NAPIT application process is designed to be straightforward.
-You can apply online through the NAPIT website and the process typically takes 4 to 6 weeks from application to registration confirmation.
+You apply online through the NAPIT website, and the process typically takes 4 to 6 weeks from application to registration confirmation.

 Start by completing the online application form, selecting your registration category (Electrical Competent Person Scheme, plus any additional trades or specialist schemes).
 Upload copies of your qualifications, public liability insurance certificate, and test instrument calibration certificates.
 Provide your business details including trading name, address, and the names and qualifications of all qualified personnel.